AustenConrad/mql4zmq/examples/README.markdown

 ## mql4zmq_bridge.mq4 (STILL IN DEVELOPMENT)
 This is an example bridge to show easy it is to develop one using MQL4ZMQ.
-I am only adding parts as my currents project needs them.
+I am only adding parts as my current projects need them.
 Eventually, this will be a complete example.
 Until then, it will be largely undocumented; for reference only.